Ultrasonic Degassing and Defoaming of Liquids

 - degassing of liquid foods, e.g. juice, sauce or wine, to reduce microbial growth and increase shelf life

-- degassing of polymers and varnishes before application and curing
+- degassing of polymers and varnishes before application, curing or vacuum infusion

 The acoustic waves support the touching and coalescence of adjacent bubbles leading to an accelerated growth of the bubbles.
 The sonication waves will also help to shake bubbles off vessel surfaces and will force smaller bubbles resting below the liquid surface to rise through and release the entrapped gas to the environment.